Dear Parents, Carers & Pupils

 Projects – Children will be expected to produce a project in the Summer Term based around our residential visit to the Isle of Wight (or an alternative topic if they do not participate).

-Home learning will normally be set on a Friday to be completed by the following Tuesday, unless the children are told otherwise.
-Children not handing homework in at the appropriate time will have to stay in during break time until the work is completed.
+Home learning will normally be set on a Friday to be completed by the following Wednesday, unless the children are told otherwise.
+Children not handing home learning in at the appropriate time will have to stay in during break time until the work is completed.

-It is vitally important that your child is in school at 8.50am everyday, when the whistle is blown as registration and early morning work start promptly at 8.55am.
+It is vitally important that your child is in school by 8.50am everyday, when the whistle is blown as registration and early morning learning start promptly at 8.55am.

 Do you have any of the following you could donate to the classes?